-Energy Resources of Australia Ltd ("ERA") copyright in the drawings, information and data recorded (the information') is the property of ERA.
-This document and the information are solely for the use of the authorized regiment and this document may not be used, copied or reproduced in whole or part for any purpose other than that which it was supplied by ERA.
-ERA makes on representation, undertakes no duy and accepts no responsibility to any third party who may fair and the document or the information.
+Energy Resources of Australia Ltd ("ERA") copyright in the drawings, information and data recorded ("the information") is the property of ERA.
+This document and the information is the used, copied or effect authorized eclipient and this document may not be used, copied or engroused in which or part for any purpose other than that which it was supplied by ERA.
+ERA makes no representation, undertakes not duly and acception to responsibility to any third party who may use on rely on this document on the APRPC/VETE FOR AND ON ERMAI FOR EFFA